BDC Hamburger Icon

 Salesforce

-• Flows: Flows (which replaces the previous tool, Princess Builder) greatly simplifies creating task-based workflow automations with its user-friendly drag-and-drop builder.
-For example, you can tell Flow to create a new record, alert a sales rep and send a welcome email simultaneously.
+• Salesforce Flow: Salesforce Flow (which replaces the previous tool, Process Builder) greatly simplifies creating task-based workflow automations with its user-friendly drag-and-drop builder.
+For example, you can configure Flow to create a new record, notify a sales representative and send a welcome email simultaneously.

-• Einstein Next Best Action: Einstein gives sales and customer service reps AI-powered contextual tips to help them close a deal or achieve a satisfactory resolution.
+• Einstein Next Best Action: Einstein gives sales and customer service reps AI-powered contextual tips to help them close the sale or achieve a satisfactory resolution.

-• Developer tools: We were impressed by the sandbox feature in the Salesforce developer area.
-It allows programmers to write and test code independent of a company installation.
+• Developer tools: We were impressed by the Salesforce developer area’s sandbox feature.
+It allows programmers to write and test code independent of a company installation, so any bugs in code won’t affect the system’s operation.
 Salesforce also includes Apex triggers that should make development much faster.

 Salesforce flow tool